abdullasulaiman/scaffold-react-ts-rollup/README.md

     // Points to be discussed <br>
     The translation has been defined in the PO files.
 Some questions regarding this are <br>
         1) We should completely move out of PO files and create translations from scratch?
 Cost involved ?
 Right approach? <br>
-        2) We should stick to the current process of creating a PO file and should have intermediate process to convert them to <br>
-           translation.json which will be consumed by the i18next ? <br>
+        2) We should stick to the current process of creating a PO file and should have intermediate process to convert them to translation.json which will be consumed by the i18next ? <br>

     We will be trimming / removing translation keys which are not be used as part of the final build. <br>